BlueGhostYi/BIGCF-full-sample/README.md

 ## Examples to run the codes
 Steps to run the code:
 1. In the folder . /configure to configure the BIGCF.txt file
-2. Set the EGCF according to the optimal parameters.
-Using the classic Yelp 2018 dataset as an example, here are the corresponding hyperparameter settings (Other parameters can use the default settings):
+2. Set the BIGCF according to the optimal parameters.
+Using the classic Yelp2018 dataset as an example, here are the corresponding hyperparameter settings (Other parameters can use the default settings):
 ```
 dataset = yelp2018
 reg_lambda = 0.0001
 intent_size = 128
-ssl_lambda = 0.5
+ssl_lambda = 0.8
 ssl_temperature = 0.2
 int_temperature = 1.0
 ```